 How much do Cargo and Freight Agents make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Cargo and Freight Agents
+What Tools & Technology do Cargo and Freight Agents Use?

 - Microsoft Excel